lynx-x-ray-observatory/soxs/doc/source/python/events.rst

 -----------------------------------

 The end product of a mock observation is a "standard" event file which has been convolved with a model for the telescope.
-In XRStools, this is handled by the instrument simulator.
+In SOX, this is handled by the instrument simulator.

-:func:`~xrs_tools.events.make_event_file` reads in a SIMPUT file and creates a standard event file using the instrument simulator. :func:`~xrs_tools.events.make_event_file` performs the following actions:
+:func:`~sox.events.make_event_file` reads in a SIMPUT file and creates a standard event file using the instrument simulator. :func:`~sox.events.make_event_file` performs the following actions:

 1. Uses the effective area curve to determine which events will actually be detected.
 2. Projects these events onto the detector plane and perform dithering of their positions.
 3. Convolves the event energies with the response matrix to produce channels.

-A typical invocation of :func:`~xrs_tools.events.make_event_file` looks like the following:
+A typical invocation of :func:`~sox.events.make_event_file` looks like the following:

 .. code-block:: python

+    from sox import make_event_file
     simput_file = "snr_simput.fits" # SIMPUT file to be read
     out_file = "evt_xcal.fits" # event file to be written
     exp_time = 30000. # The exposure time in seconds